Amazon, Alphabet, Apple, Square, Facebook & Tesla technical analysis [Video]

 Facebook FB Elliott Wave (v) of v) of 5 of (3).

-Tesla TSLA Elliott Wave (iii) of c) of B of (4) .
+Tesla TSLA Elliott Wave (v) of c) of B of (4) .

 00:00 Amazon Elliott Wave Technical Analysis.